Skip to main content

 Access in the community

-A twelve-question diligence template aligned to HB 3773 and the IDHR's draft notice rules, built for HR teams vetting every AI tool in the hiring and performance stack.
+A twelve-question diligence template aligned to HB 3773 and the IDHR's withdrawn proposed notice framework, built for HR teams vetting every AI tool in the hiring and performance stack.
 Available to TalentSight Community members.

 The practice.